geobro1992/geobro1992.github.io/_research/chickens.md

 Our results can be used to design rearing environments to improve animal welfare and develop best practices for poultry farming.

 ### Publications and Talks
 L. Evans, **G. C. Brooks**, M. G. Anderson, A. M. Campbell, and L. Jacobs.
 Environmental complexity and reduced stocking density promote positive behavioural outcomes in broiler chickens.
-Animals _accepted_
+Animals 13:2074. doi.org/10.3390/ani13132074

 Ulans, A., **G. C. Brooks**, and L. Jacobs.
 2023.
 Anxiety in broiler chickens is affected by strain, body weight, and environmental complexity.
 The 56th Congress of the International Society for Applied Ethology, Tallin, Estonia.